Go “mobile” this summer and relax

 leave the area immediately on foot and tell others to leave as well.

-- Do not turn lights on or off, smoke, strike a match, use a phone (including cell phones) or operate anything that might cause a spark, including a flashlight or generator.
+- Do not turn lights on or off, smoke, strike a match, use a phone (including cell phones) or operate anything that might cause a spark, including a flashlight or portable generator.

 - Once safely away from the area,